 If you’ve heard about wet vs dry bags for dirty cloth diapers – forget it!
 There’s no need to dump dirty nappies into a bag or pail filled with water.
 Not with modern-day washing machines.

-When you remove a wet diaper from your baby, you’ll drop it unto a trash can.
+When you remove a wet diaper from your baby, you’ll drop it unto a diaper pail.

 The key to a good diaper pail is a flip or swing top lid.